Blog

 • Your target audience

-• Your financial resources and funding sources
+• Financial resources and funding sources

 • The app’s purpose